 Stingless bees as effective managed pollinators for Australian horticulture (PH16000)

-The leading alternative pollinator candidates are stingless bees, which live in large colonies like honey bees, pollinate a wide variety of plants, and can be kept in managed hives.
-There are indeed a growing number of stingless beekeepers, and stingless bees are already used in macadamia farms.
-Managed stingless bees may therefore have wide but underdeveloped potential for crop pollination.
-Stingless bees (particularly Tetragonula species) are also used in crop pollination in several Asian countries, including in India and Thailand, so there is good scope to exchange knowledge and expertise on bee biology, husbandry and deployment in horticulture.
+The leading candidates are stingless bees, which live in large colonies (like honeybees), pollinate various plants and can be kept in managed hives.
+There is a growing number of stingless beekeepers, and stingless bees are already used in macadamia farms, where they outperform honeybees.
+Stingless bees (particularly Tetragonula species) are used in crop pollination in several Asian countries, such as India and Thailand, but Australia has underdeveloped potential.

-This project involves the vegetable levy, in addition to other funding sources, and is funded through the Hort Frontiers Pollination Fund
+This project involved the vegetable levy, in addition to other funding sources, and was funded through the Hort Frontiers Pollination Fund